VANatHeritage/ConSitesScripts/README.md

 ### This version is still in progress; major file cleanup in progress.

-### Toolbox Version Notes (last updated by K. Hazler, 2020-06-02):
+### Toolbox Version Notes (last updated by K. Hazler, 2020-06-22):
-#### Version 1.2: Conservation Site delineation process remains unchanged from previous version.
+#### Version 1.2: The Conservation Site delineation process for Terrestrial Conservation Sites and Anthropogenic Habitat Zones remains unchanged from previous version.
+The delineation process for Stream Conservation Sites has been updated.
 The "Essential Conservation Sites" (ECS) process has been finalized (at least for now) since the last version, when it was still in flux.
+Additional notes:
-Site priorities from the ECS process were first added to Biotics for the March 2020 quarterly update, and the ECS process remains stable since that time.
+- Site priorities from the ECS process were first added to Biotics for the March 2020 quarterly update, and the ECS process remains stable since that time.
+- Functions have been consolidated into fewer scripts, and files cleaned up/deleted as needed.
+- A new workflow script was created to facilitate delineation of all site types from within the Python IDE, without using the toolbox.
+- Helper functions for reprojecting an input dataset to match a template dataset have been added/updated.
+- A new function for producing a raster representing "flow buffers" has been added.

-#### Version 1.1: Delineation process for Terrestrial Conservation Sites and Anthropogenic Habitat Zones remains unchanged from previous version, except for a slight modification of the shrinkwrap function to correct an anomaly that can arise when the SBB is the same as the PF.
-In addition to that change, this version incorporates the following changes:
+#### Version 1.1: The delineation process for Terrestrial Conservation Sites and Anthropogenic Habitat Zones remains unchanged from previous version, except for a slight modification of the shrinkwrap function to correct an anomaly that can arise when the SBB is the same as the PF.
+In addition, this version incorporates the following changes:
 - Added tools for delineating Stream Conservation Units
 - Added tools for processing NWI data (ported over from another old toolbox)
 - Changed some toolset names